RetroPie/RetroPie-Docs/docs/RetroPie-on-Debian.md

 # Retropie on Debian

-A guide to build the RetroPie setup on Ubuntu 16.04 LTS x86 and Debian-based distros.
+A guide to build the RetroPie setup on Ubuntu 16.04 LTS x86 and Debian based distros.

   - [Install Ubuntu](#installation)
   - [Download RetroPie](#download-retropie)